readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 The configuration options that we mentioned in this guide aren't all.
 There are more.

-Once you have your configuration file added to your Git repository, and you can see that Read the Docs is building your documentation using the file, you should have a look at the complete configuration file reference for options that might apply to your project.
+After you add a configuration file your Git repository, and you can see that Read the Docs is building your documentation using the file, you should have a look at the complete configuration file reference for options that might apply to your project.